Care instructions

 Wood is a living material

-Wooden sculptures are natural products and deserve proper care.
+Wood sculptures are natural products and deserve proper care.
 With the right measures, you will enjoy your artwork for decades.

 Ideal conditions: